tag

 The endocannabinoid system is also found in the skin … and that’s good news for dogs with allergies.
 It means CBD can help relieve dry and itchy skin.
 And it can promote the growth of new healthy skin cells.

-You can give CBD internally for allergies, or use it externally for hot spots or interdigital cysts.
+You can give high quality CBD oil internally for allergies, or use it externally for hot spots or interdigital cysts.

 Now that you know a bit more about WHY you would give your dog CBD oil to your dog, let’s about HOW to choose a good quality product.